snarkhunter/oofcanvas/README.md

  !-- completely encloses the item.
 The sides of the rectangle are aligned !-- with the x and y axes.
 If the bounding box is not known, an !-- uninitialized rectangle (`Rectangle()`) can be passed. -->

+### Bounding boxes

+First, though, comes a discussion of bounding boxes.
+Every item needs to be able to compute its bounding box, which is the smallest rectangle, aligned with the x and y axes, that completely encloses the item in user space.
+The rectangle is used to make some computations more efficient, and to determine how large the bitmap needs to be and what "zoom to fill" means.

+If an item contains components with sizes specified in pixels, it will not be possible to compute the bounding box in user coordinates without knowing the current `ppu`.
+As a simple example, consider a circle of radius 2 in user space, with a perimeter that is drawn two *pixels* wide outside of that radius.
+Each side of the bounding box is 2 user units plus 4 pixels.

+This is potentially a problem, since the bounding box is one of the things that determines the `ppu` in some situations.
+Instead, items provide their "bare" bounding box, which is what the bounding box would be if the `ppu` were infinite and the pixel size were zero.
+In the example above, the bare bounding box is a square of side 4 centered on the circle.

+It is possible that an item's size is given entirely in pixels, which means that its bare bounding box has size zero in both directions.
+This is fine.
+The bounding box is [`Rectangle(pt,pt)`](#rectangle) where `pt` is a [`Coord`](#coord) at the position of the item.

+An item's bounding box is stored in its implementation, in a public data member `Rectangle CanvasItemImplBase::bbox`.
+It's public, because an implementation is only visible to its particular `CanvasItem` subclass.
+If a change to the `CanvasItem` changes its bounding box, it can simply reset `bbox` and call `CanvasItemImplBase::modified()`.

 ### The `CanvasItem` subclass